Digital SLR Memory Cards

 A memory card reader plugs into the USB port of your personal computer permanently.

-Sure you can: you just have to plug the camera into the computer every time that you want to do it.
+Can you transfer photos from camera to computer without one?
+Of course: you just have to plug the camera into the computer every time that you want to do it.

 With a memory card reader, you just take the memory card out of your camera, pop it int the reader, transfer photos, reformat, and then pop the card back in your camera.